keu/docs/astro/deployment-metrics.md

 ## DAG Runs

-You can view key metrics about recent DAG runs using the **DAGs** page in the Astro UI.
+You can view key metrics about recent DAG runs using the **DAGs** page in the Cloud UI.
 This page shows DAG runs from the last 14 days across either all Deployments or a specific Deployment in a Workspace.
 For a given DAG, the **DAGs** page shows:

 - Total DAG runs over the last 14 days, expressed as a bar chart.